dayanacavalcante/Obesity-Estimate/README.md

-## **Application of predictive and descriptive methods in the case study to estimate obesity levels**
+## **Obesity Level Estimation Case Study: Application of predictive and descriptive methods**

 The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
-The data set has 17 features and 2111 rows.
+The dataset has 17 features and 2111 rows.

 The purpose of this case study was: